wpsharks/ubuntu-bootstrap/README.md

 # ---------------------------------------------

 # You need only one of these.
-Please choose:
+See explanation below.
 $ vagrant plugin install vagrant-hostsupdater; # Easiest (recommended).
 $ vagrant plugin install landrush; # More difficult, but greater flexibility.